 BLOODY BAT ROMEO

-"There's no need to yell, missy.
-We just wanna have some fun with ya" says one of the thugs.
+"There's no need to yell, missy,” says one of the thugs with a devious smirk.
+“We just wanna have some fun with ya."

 "Yeah, we just wanna have some fun!"

-"You smell real nice, heheh."
+"You smell real nice, hehe."

-The look on his face is full of fear, sweating, gritting his teeth as he raises a hand to try and stop what's coming.
+The look on his face is full of fear.
+Sweating, gritting his teeth as he raises a hand to try and stop what's coming.
 But it's too late.
 The mysterious, bloodthirsty figure raises the weapon in his hands high up, and the thug starts pleading for mercy.

 "P-Please!
 I-I'll go!
 Spare meeeee!!"

 The girl shuts her eyes again and turns her face away, expecting the same dull crack.
 But unlike before, the thug continues to sob, even as the loud clang echoes fairly different.

 She opens one eye and sees that the delinquent has fallen on his butt, holding his arms above his head as if still expecting an actual hit.
 His entire body visibly shaking.

 The weapon lingers menacingly over the ground next to the delinquent, a chunk of concrete digging out where he'd struck it.